Electric Vehicle Frequently Asked Questions and responses to common myths

 What about electric pickup trucks?

-Car and Driver’s article Best Electric Pickup Trucks for 2023 states that there are three battery-electric pickup truck offerings available for the 2023 model year, and more are set to arrive in the coming years.
+Car and Driver’s article Best Electric Pickup Trucks for 2026 states that there are six battery-electric pickup truck offerings available for the 2026 model year.
 Car and Driver ranks these trucks as follows:

-Other electric pickup trucks on the near horizon include:
+Other electric pickup trucks on the market include:

 GMC Sierra EV